kimsQ/rc/docs/getting-started/flexbox.md

 2. Change it from `false` to `true`.
 3. Recompile, and done!

-Alternatively, if you don't need the source Sass files, you may swap the default Bootstrap compiled CSS with the compiled flexbox variation.
+Alternatively, if you don't need the source Sass files, you may swap the default Ratchet plus compiled CSS with the compiled flexbox variation.
 [Head to the download page]({{ site.baseurl }}/getting-started/download) for more information.

 ## Browser support